-1. NEVER photograph children/minors without expressed written consent from a parent or guardian.
+- NEVER photograph children or minors without the expressed written consent of a parent or guardian. - NEVER share images of Masons engaged in activities that could be embarrassing to the Fraternity.

-- 2. NEVER show a photograph of Masons taking part in something that would be embarrassing to the Fraternity. - 3.
-NEVER allow Lodge or Masonic social media pages to get involved in political or religious arguments or debates. - 4.
-NEVER write articles endorsing a political candidate. - 5.
-NEVER take photos during a tyled Lodge meeting that would show the position of the Great Lights or our Ritual in action.
+- NEVER allow Lodge or Masonic social media pages to become involved in political or religious debates. - NEVER publish articles endorsing political candidates. - NEVER take photographs during a Tyled Lodge Meeting that reveal the position of the Great Lights or Ritual in progress.